Limassol District: History

 The buried ancient city of Amathus is 11 km from Limassol.
 Archaeological excavations have unearthed ruins of the Byzantine period and a tomb of the 7th century BC.
 The ancient Kolossi Castle, which is located 9 km to the west of Limassol, reflects the fall of Acre and history of the Templars and their confiscated property allotted to the Limassol District for cultivation of wine and sugarcane.

 Geography

-Limassol District forms much of the southwestern-central part of Cyprus.
+Limassol District is the southwestern-central part of Cyprus.
 The Kouris River rises in the southern slopes of Troodos Mountains, which lie in the northern part of the district towards the centre of Cyprus, and flows to the sea near the ancient city of Kourion.
 This river has been dammed by the Kouris Dam, which has caused the near drying up of the river in its lower reaches.
-Limassol, to the northeast of the Akrotiri peninsula lies on Akrotiri Bay, while Pissouri, to the northwest of the peninsula, lies on Episkopi Bay.
+Limassol, to the northeast of the Akrotiri peninsula which contains the Limassol Salt Lake, lies on Akrotiri Bay, while Pissouri, to the northwest of the peninsula, lies on Episkopi Bay.
 Episkopi Bay is a nesting ground for green and loggerhead turtles, both of which are on the IUCN list of endangered species.
 Amathous Beach, Dassoudi Beach and part of Governor's Beach are also situated in the district.